What is Asynchronous (aka Async) Communication & Why It Matters

 Asynchronous communication is the opposite of synchronous.
 Information or messages are not received at the same time as when the sender transmits them.
 There is a delay.
 Examples are often written communication, such as emails or shared document collaboration.

-THE WHY of async
+WHY async communication works

 11 Ways Teams Win by Going Async